Is it possible to survive in the wilderness forever

 (Chris McCandless tried to survive in the wilderness alone, he lasted for a few months before starving to death in a bus he found)

-The term wilderness is normally thrown around to describe anything that isn’t a generally populated area, but in reality it’s much rarer than people think and many countries don’t have any at all.
+The term wilderness is normally thrown around to describe anything that isn’t a generally populated area, but in reality, it’s much rarer than people think and many countries don’t have any at all.
 The UK is one of these countries, and even though we do have quiet areas, there isn’t a single spot in the UK where you can walk for more than 5 miles without finding a house or farm.

 In order to survive in the wilderness forever you’re going to have to do three things.
-The first is to bring a huge amount of supplies with you for the initial set off, the second is learning how to do everything from making fishing nets to sowing your own clothes using home-grown fibres, and the third is to be willing to sacrifice many things.
+The first is to bring a huge amount of supplies with you for the initial set off, the second is learning how to do everything from making fishing nets to sowing your own clothes using home-grown fibers, and the third is to be willing to sacrifice many things.

-Assuming a person or group of people go into an area of wilderness with nothing more than they can carry, there would be a tremendous amount of risks involved and life would be hard to say the least.
+Assuming a person or group of people go into an area of wilderness with nothing more than they can carry, there would be a tremendous amount of risks involved and life would be hard, to say the least.
 A good example of this would be the Lykov family who survived for 42 years in almost total isolation after fleeing from their home due to an attack by a Soviet patrol.

-After one of the family members was killed, the Lykov’s grabbed a few basic supplies and headed north into the Abakan mountain range in southern Siberia.
-After walking many miles away from their home, the family of four finally found a quiet place that was 160 miles from the nearest settlement, and built themselves a small hut.
-For the next 42 years they survived in the wilderness without help from anyone outside their family, and with no access to medicine or new equipment, but this didn’t stop them from having another two children during their isolation.
+After one of the family members was killed, the Lykovs grabbed a few basic supplies and headed north into the Abakan mountain range in southern Siberia.
+After walking many miles away from their home, the family of four finally found a quiet place that was 160 miles from the nearest settlement and built themselves a small hut.
+For the next 42 years, they survived in the wilderness without help from anyone outside their family, and with no access to medicine or new equipment, but this didn’t stop them from having another two children during their isolation.

 So is it possible to survive in the wilderness forever or not?

 Yes would be the short answer, but only if you didn’t mind giving up almost everything to do it and got very lucky in the process.
-One of the biggest problems would be medical conditions, like with the Lykov’s for example who all but one died from conditions related to their harsh living conditions and limited diet, which consisted almost exclusively of potatoes, wild game and anything they could forage.
+One of the biggest problems would be medical conditions, like with the Lykov’s for example who all but one died from conditions related to their harsh living conditions and limited diet, which consisted almost exclusively of potatoes, wild game, and anything they could forage.

 amazon tribes

-(Many tribes successfully live in complete isolation, but like is hard and living without modern technology or medicine takes a heavy toll)
+(Many tribes successfully live in complete isolation, but like is hard, and living without modern technology or medicine takes a heavy toll)

 The requirements for surviving in the wild forever